 Chapter Description Chapter 1, Welcome to exteNd Composer Enterprise Server Gives a definition and overview of the exteNd suite of products.
-Chapter 2, Server Overview Briefly describes exteNd Composer Enterprise Server specifications and the production runtime environment.
-Chapter 3, Planning Your Deployment Outlines the key environmental and resource- related factors that should be considered before deploying a Composer service.

-Chapter Description Chapter 4, Deploying a Project Explains the available Service Trigger options and how to use the exteNd Composer Deployment Wizard.
-Chapter 5, Using the Deployment Framework Describes how to customize or extend the application server framework classes for non- standard deployments.
+Chapter 2, Composer Enterprise Server Overview Briefly describes exteNd Composer Enterprise Server specifications and the production runtime environment.
+Chapter 3, Runtime Administration of Composer Enterprise Server Outlines the key environmental and resource-related factors that should be considered before deploying a Composer service.
+Chapter 4, The Runtime Framework Describes how to customize or extend the application server framework classes for non-standard deployments.
 Read this chapter if you need to use custom service triggers.
-Chapter 6, Transaction Management Describes options for controlling the transactional aspects of your application.
-Appendix A, Novell exteNd Application Server Dependencies Describes database connection-pool issues specific to deployment in the Novell exteNd Application Server.
-Appendix B, Contents of Deployments Objects Describes the content of the files that are installed into the application server.
-Appendix C, Deployment Framework API Documentation Describes the exteNd Composer Enterprise Server Java framework files.
-Appendix D, Reserved Words A listing of keywords that are used by Composer and should be avoided in your code.
-Appendix E, Glossary Definitions of terms used in this guide.
+Chapter 5, Transaction Management Describes options for controlling the transactional aspects of your application.
+Appendix A, exteNd Application Server Dependencies Describes database connection-pool issues specific to deployment in the Novell exteNd Application Server.
+Appendix B, Contents of Deployment Objects Describes the content of the files that are installed into the application server.
+Appendix C, Reserved Words A listing of keywords that are used by Composer and should be avoided in your code.
+Appendix D, Server Glossary Definitions of terms used in this guide.